ovn-org/ovn/Documentation/topics/testing.rst

 described here, you must bootstrap, configure and build OVN as described in :doc:`/intro/install/general`.
-You do not need to install OVN, Open vSwitch or to build or load the kernel module to run these test suites.You do not need supervisor privilege to run these test suites.
+You do not need to install OVN, Open vSwitch or to build or load the kernel module to run these test suites.
+You do not need superuser privilege to run these test suites.

 Unit Tests
 ~~~~~~~~~~